PART I: The Art of Photography as an Expression of Living in the Moment

 “The times I spend in nature are the some of the moments I feel most alive.
 My senses are awakened.
 Nature brings the gift of inner stillness while whirling, buzzing, and singing fauna encompasses you.
 Photography gives me a vehicle to stop, and breathe, and enjoy the fullness of the moment.” — Sandra Rothenberg

-As shared by Sandra, outdoor experience and the art of photography may connect us on a very deep level with the beauty of our natural surroundings.
+AS SHARED IN THE QUOTE ABOVE, outdoor experience and the art of photography may connect us on a very deep level with the beauty of our natural surroundings.
 In the modern world, particularly with the advent of ubiquitous hand-held technology, it becomes easier and easier to miss out on this beauty and the opportunities to feel most alive.

 In pursuit of my doctoral degree in psychology, I have learned the importance of utilizing specific methods and techniques to counteract tendencies of going about the day on auto-pilot, and the art and appreciation of wildlife photography is a perfect example of such a method.